 We know that modernist cooking can help you become a more knowledgeable, more creative chef.
 But is there anything about it that can help the home chef in practical ways?
 Can it make your food taste better?
 Can it make your life in the kitchen easier?
 Can it make cooking more fun?

-What modernist cuisine offers falls, I think, into two major categories: 1) principles and 2) tools.
+What modernist cuisine offers falls into two major categories: 1) principles and 2) tools.

-As with fashion--as well as music, art, movies, etc.--what filters down to popular culture is what is the most intriguing to people.
+As with fashion--as well as music, art, movies, and most other aspects of culture--what filters down to popular culture is what is the most intriguing to people.
 And what makes food and cooking intriguing, at least for the home chef, are techniques that make cooking easier, more delicious, and--if you're lucky--more fun.

 Modernist Cooking Provides Greater Flexibility

 When you understand the logic behind something, you can make it your own.
-You can change cooking times and methods; you can swap out leavening agents, thickeners, and flavors; you can experiment with creative abandon.
+You can swap out leavening agents, thickeners, and flavors; you can experiment with creative abandon while maintaining the recipe's integrity.
 Recipes are made to be broken--but you break them most successfully by understanding their underlying principles.

 Is this a "modernist" principle?
-Maybe not completely--all good cooks do this to some extent.
+Maybe not completely--all confident cooks do this to some degree.
 But the modernist emphasis on the science of food and cooking takes it to a new level.

 Modernist Techniques Can Improve Flavors and Textures